-To be drinking and dining in the sun-drenched plazas of southern Spain’s gorgeous little towns is, truthfully, my idea of heaven.
-And whilst that doesn’t sound immediately achievable in the heart of central London, let us introduce you to Aqua Nueva, a delightful spot which marries Regent Street glamour with traditionally-inspired Spanish cuisine.
-They’re currently offering a pair of incredible menus that capture Iberian sunshine on a plate, so whether you opt for the tomato-led Tomatina Menu, or dive into Aqua Nueva’s free-flowing La Fiesta Brunch, I think you’re going to leave very happy indeed.
+To be drinking and dining in the sun-drenched plazas of Spain’s gorgeous little towns is many folks’ idea of heaven.
+And whilst this may not sound immediately achievable in the heart of central London, let us introduce you to Aqua Nueva, a delightful spot, which marries Regent Street glamour with traditionally inspired Spanish cuisine.
+After the success of their tomato-led Tomatina Menu back in the summer, Aqua Nueva newest dishes draw inspiration from the north west of Spain instead: the Galicia region.

 Save some room for the rest, because after a platter of Spanish skewers (with paprika-marinated chicken, chorizo and chimichurri, and seared salmon in a sherry dressing), you’ll be invited to munch on raspberry churros, which you’ve just got to dunk into a rich Pedro Ximénez chocolate sauce.
 And because this is a London brunch, you can of course make it bottomless, with the choice to add 90 minutes of limitless cava, sangria, or Agua de Valencia: a cocktail of cava, orange juice, vodka, and gin.
 Make a brunch reservation here.

 Whilst everything on the plate is utterly enchanting, we shouldn’t overlook the splendour of Aqua Nueva itself.
 The striking interior décor, with lashing of gold accents and elegant lighting, is centred by a glorious cocktail bar – but up on the roof is where you’ll find the restaurant’s true hidden gem.
 A charming roof terrace overlooks Regent Street, and when the sun shines and the cocktails flow, it’s just like perching on the rooftop bars of Valencia.